 - Toilets can be found only at the Machu Picchu entrance gate.
 There are not toilets available within the Sanctuary.

 For walking up Machu Picchu, you must have:

 - Swimsuit and sandals – you can use them at the thermal baths in Aguas Calientes.

 - Insect repellent.

-- Camelback – in case you are doing a trek and you can fill it up with boiled water cold.
+- Camelbak – in case you’re a trekking and outdoor enthusiast, you can fill it up with boiled and cooled water.